 Available for the purchase price of $12 plus $3 shipping & handling.

 Historical Society, 915 Wachter Avenue, P.O.
 Box 218, Plain, Wis.
 53577 or use the download order form at the botton of this

-To print order blank for the above merchandise click on the below link or
+Print order blank for the above merchandise click this link or print this page.

 Clip & send order blank

 “May 21st 1918 Cyclone ~ A Path of Destruction.”

 Index - To Hildegarde Thering's Book (Index only)

 The History Of St. Luke’s Parish

 of families that immigrated to Sauk County, Wisconsin, from Bavaria Germany

 Plain, WI 1937 Movie Plus Vintage Still Photos